soffes/blog/posts/2012-08-01-wrangling-svgs.markdown

 3. Scale your content to fit exactly in the bounds of your artboard

-4. *Make sure all of your anchor points align to whole points.* This is key.
+4. ==Make sure all of your anchor points align to whole points.== This is key.
 For complex shapes, this may not be possible.
 For any straight lines, it is really important to line them up.

     Phil Coffman has [a great video on how to do this in Photoshop](http://methodandcraft.com/videos/pixel-hinting-vectors-in-photoshop) that's worth watching.
 It works the same way in Illustrator.